 ❌ Not waiting for maximum medical improvement

-A signed agreement is almost always final.
+Once signed, an agreement is almost always final.

 Why a personal injury lawyer is important